vechain/vechain-sdk-js/apps/sdk-node-integration/README.md

 # sdk-node-integration:VeChain Transaction Logger

-TheVeChain Transaction Logger is a TypeScript class that provides methods to monitor the transactions of a specificVeChain account and optionally send webhook notifications when new transactions occur.
+The VeChain Transaction Logger is a TypeScript class that provides methods to monitor the transactions of a specificVeChain account and optionally send webhook notifications when new transactions occur.

 ## Features